 Also Read: 100+ Cute and Creepy Halloween Cake Ideas

-You can prepare this creepy Halloween recipe in just 10 minutes, and it’ll surely be loved by your guests especially youngsters.
-Olives here act as spooky eyes and layers of cheese are the key to the ‘mummy-like’ apperance of the pizza.
+You can prepare this creepy Halloween recipe in minutes, and it’ll surely be loved by your guests especially youngsters.
+Olives here act as spooky eyes and layers of cheese are the key to the ‘mummy-like’ appearance of the pizza.
 Tutorial at DVO.

-It is easy to make Halloween recipe that kids will love to eye at the dining table on Hallows Eve.
-Use avocado paste to make its face, dry toasted seaweed for hair, black olive for eyes and a sliced tomato as its mouth.
+It is an easy-to-make Halloween treat that kids are surely going to love to see and eat at the dining table.
+Use avocado paste to make the face, dry toasted seaweed for hair, black olive for eyes and a sliced tomato as its mouth.
 See the tutorial at Vegan Chow Down.

 Add fake plastic spiders in ice cube tray and freeze them until they are solid.
 Add to any beverage and serve chilled to your guests.
 These spider ice cubes are sure to give shivers to your Halloween party guests, especially the ones who are arachnophobic.
 For the bloody drink, see the tutorial at Noble Pig.

-How can you forget Jack O’ Lanterns for Halloween?
-Try this recipe idea by Pastry Wiz, where burger buns and meat patty topped with a cheese slice patterned like Jack O’ Lanterns is put together to enhance the scary factor of All Hallows’ Eve.
+How can you forget jack-o’-lanterns for Halloween?
+Try this recipe idea by Pastry Wiz, where burger buns and meat patty is topped with a cheese slice patterned to look like jack-o’-lanterns.

-Spooky looking food items are the staple of any Halloween party.
-You’ll need boiled eggs, avocado, and black olives and other basic ingredients to prepare the monster eyeball recipe by Scattered Thoughts of a Crafty Mom.
+Creepy looking food items are the staple of any Halloween party.
+You’ll need boiled eggs, avocado, and black olives and other basic cooking ingredients to prepare the monster eyeball recipe by Scattered Thoughts of a Crafty Mom.

 Boil some potatoes until they are ripe and then cut them in half, lengthwise.
 Decorate with tofu salad to give it a cool, creepy look, your guests and everyone at home will love it.
 Tutorial at Veggies Save The Day.

-If you’re looking for fun Halloween recipes for the whole family, this one is right for you.
+If you’re looking for fun Halloween treats that can be prepared with help of kids, this one is absolutely right for you.
 Just cut the middle out of each quarter of the apple in order to create the shape of a mouth.
 Then fill the gap with almond butter.
-Use sunflower seeds as teeth and a sliced strawberry as the tongue.
+Use sunflower seeds as teeth and a sliced strawberry as tongue.
 See tutorial at Parenting Chaos.

 Take some bananas, cut them in half and decorate with chocolate chips to give them the appearance of a ghost.
-This easy Halloween food art can be prepared in less than five minutes.
-Even kids can make it in a jiffy.
+This easy Halloween treat can be prepared in less than five minutes.
+Even kids can be involved.
 See tutorial at Live Love Texas.

-Get your guests into the spirit of Halloween with this spooky party punch made from lime and pineapple juice.
-For a spooky effect, you can place the punch bowl inside a larger glass bowl filled with dry ice.
+Get your guests into the spirit of Halloween with this witchy party punch made from lime and pineapple juice.
+For a haunting effect, you can place the punch bowl inside a larger glass bowl filled with dry ice (for creepy smoke).
 Tutorial at at My Recipes.